starx207/ServiceModules/README.md

 used by your application's `IConfiguration`.
 Add a configuration key called "service_registries" to one of your configuration sources (the key can be changed if you apply the registries using: `services.ApplyRegistries(config => config.UsingConfigurationProvider("my_custom_key"))`).

+This section is comprised of 3 subkeys:
+1. `configuration` - Configuration for properties/events of registries before they are applied.
+1. `add` - Additional registries to be loaded an applied.
+1. `skip` - Registries that should NOT be applied even if loaded.

+### Configuration section
 Each entry under this key represents a registry you want to configure.
-And each registry configuration can define properties of the registry to set before the registry is applied.
-The access modifiers of the properties and their setters don't matter unless your applying the registries using the `PublicOnly()` setting.
-Each property can be configured with errorSuppression on or off (off by default).
-If error suppression is turned on for a property, no errors will be thrown due to the property not existing, having incorrect access modifiers, or having an invalid value.
+And each registry configuration can define properties or events of the registry to set before the registry is applied.
+The access modifiers of the members and their setters don't matter unless your applying the registries using the `PublicOnly()` setting.
+Each member can be configured with errorSuppression on or off (off by default).
+If error suppression is turned on for a member, no errors will be thrown due to the member not existing, having incorrect access modifiers, or having an invalid value.

 Registry keys are matched in the following order:
 1. The full name of the registry is tried first (AssemblyName + TypeName).